|Possible Link Between a Virus and "Lou Gehrig's Disease"|

 That is how people with amyotrophic lateral sclerosis

-memory are working, but their bodies will not respond to commands from the
+including memory are working, but their bodies will not respond to

 ALS is caused when certain neurons in the motor cortex and spinal cord die.
 These neurons control voluntary muscles and the ability to move.
 As these neurons die, a person may become weak and paralyzed.
 ALS is not contagious, but it may run in families.